mimblewimble/grin-rfcs/text/0001-rfc-process.md

 #### Closed

-* At any time before merging, the RFC can be closed if there is no support in the community for the proposal.
+* A proposed RFC can be closed at any time before reaching 'active' state.
+This is done by closing the pull request itself.
+This would happen for example if there is no support in the community for the proposal or if there are other underlying reasons why this is not a change the community wants to make.

 ## Drawbacks
 [drawbacks]: #drawbacks

-* May not be formal enough
 * May not encourage sufficient community engagement
 * May slow down needed features
 * May allow some features to be included too quickly